Political positions of Harry Reid: Gun politics

-Reid voted for the "Protection of Lawful Commerce in Arms Act" – designed "to prohibit civil liability actions from being brought or continued against manufacturers, distributors, dealers, or importers of firearms or ammunition for damages... resulting from the misuse of their products" and against the ban on semi-automatic firearms.
-He also voted in favor of the Brady Bill and background checks at gun shows.
+Reid voted for the Protection of Lawful Commerce in Arms Act, a bill designed "to prohibit civil liability actions from being brought or continued against manufacturers, distributors, dealers, or importers of firearms or ammunition for damages... resulting from the misuse of their products" and against the ban on semi-automatic firearms.
+He also voted in favor of the Brady bill and background checks at gun shows.

-On July 10, 2009, the Nevada National Rifle Association released a letter praising Harry Reid for fighting a reinstatement of the federal assault weapons ban as well as his support for the Protection of Lawful Commerce in Arms Act, ("The purpose of the act is to prevent firearms manufacturers and dealers from being held liable for crimes committed with their products.
+On July 10, 2009, the National Rifle Association (NRA) wrote a letter to members in Nevada praising Harry Reid for fighting a reinstatement of the federal assault weapons ban as well as his support for the Protection of Lawful Commerce in Arms Act, ("The purpose of the act is to prevent firearms manufacturers and dealers from being held liable for crimes committed with their products.
 However, both manufacturers and dealers can still be held liable for damages resulting from defective products, breach of contract, criminal misconduct, and other actions for which they are directly responsible.") his sponsorship of S. 659, his opposition to certain anti-gun amendments, and several other pro-gun rights votes.
 The National Rifle Association has supported Reid in primary elections.

-In 2014, Gun Owners of America gave an F- rating to Reid.
+In 2014, Gun Owners of America gave an F− grade to Reid.
 The group rated Reid poorly because Reid refused to strike a law prohibiting doctors from asking their patients about their gun ownership.
 It also rated Reid poorly because he voted to increase the maximum term of imprisonment for selling firearms or ammunition to any person knowing that the buyer is prohibited from owning such firearms or ammunition due to being put into the NICS system for PTSD.